Desk flow guide

 Cable Management Basics for a Cleaner Desk

-Cable management is one of the cheapest upgrades you can make to a desk setup, but it only helps if you keep it simple.
+Cable management is one of the cheapest upgrades you can make to a small desk setup, but it only helps if you keep it simple.
 The goal is not building a perfect invisible-wire desk.
 The goal is making the setup easier to use, easier to clean, and less visually noisy.

 For most remote workers, a good cable-management plan comes down to three things: reducing cable crossings, giving power cords one route, and keeping the desktop clear of chargers and slack loops.